Guru5290/Mobile_ML_Robot/README.md

 ### For navigation phase
 - (on pc or pi, but pc is more powerful) You may use slam_toolbox or localization_launch for localization. slam_toolbox is not recommended since it (currently) overwrites (or updates) the existing map with new scans.
 If you wish to proceed anyway, this is how you do it: change `mode: mapping` to `mode: localization` and uncomment `map_file_name:` followed by path to the **serialized** map file (i.e. the file that has .data or .posegraph extension), without extension, in src/jkl/config/mapper_params_online_async.yaml.
 Then run same command as when mapping `ros2 launch jkl online_async_launch.py slam_params_file:=./src/jkl/config/mapper_params_online_async.yaml`.
-- To use localization_launch, kill online_async if it was running then run  `ros2 launch jkl localization_launch.py map:=path_to_map.yaml use_sim_time:=false`.
+- To use localization_launch (AMCL localization), kill online_async if it was running then run  `ros2 launch jkl localization_launch.py map:=path_to_map.yaml use_sim_time:=false`.
 To set/change pose estimate, you can use rviz
 - To use jie_ware localization package: [jie_ware](pi-code/src/jie_ware/)

 The **jie_ware** package provides advanced **LIDAR-based localization** capabilities.
-It allows the robot to automatically localize itself within its operational area, making it highly suitable for autonomous navigation and mapping tasks.
+It allows the robot to automatically localize itself within its operational area using **only lidar data** and the map, making it highly suitable for autonomous navigation and mapping tasks.
+That means the odometry need not be precise, or even remotely accurate as [some](https://www.reddit.com/r/ROS/comments/1iwslhb/amcl_alternatives_found_a_lightweight_lidaronly/) have used it with a **static!** odom->base_link TF without trouble.

 This package was originally developed for **ROS 1** and is available here:
  [https://github.com/6-robot/jie_ware](https://github.com/6-robot/jie_ware)